jaxyfury/Ambariops/README.md

 ### 1. Configure Your Environment

 First, create a `.env` file at the project root (you can copy `.env.example`) and add your `MONGODB_URI`.
-This is required for the application to function.
+This is required for all backend services to function.

 ### 2. Seed the Database